josh803316/personal-user-manual/README.md

 - I was with my first company after college for over 9 years
 - I'm an only child
 - I can put together a solid Freddie Mercury costume

+## My Claim to Fame
+I came up with the idea for a product that grew from $1M in year one, to over $80 Million dollars in sales for online retailers in the 3rd year after the official launch.
+Working alongside one of my coworkers to develop the intial prototype, I served as the first engineer on the product and eventually the product manager overseeing all of it's activity.

 ## My Swings And Misses
 I have had plenty of "great ideas" that never came to fruition.
 Owning those "swings and misses" I think helps me keep moving forward